JoeNyland/joenyland.github.io/_posts/2016-12-14-send-mail-from-postfix-on-a-bt-home-broadband-connection.md

 Unfortunately, it took longer than necessary to piece together all the bits of info I needed to successfully send email out, so I thought I would document it here.

 First, you need to ensure that you have setup a BT Email account.
+<a href="https://www.bt.com/appsconsumeraccount/secure/manageEmailAccounts.do" data-proofer-ignore>Click here</a> and
-[Click here][bt-email] and create yourself an email address, if you've not already got one in your BT account.
+create yourself an email address, if you've not already got one in your BT account.
 You need to make sure that you record a copy of the email and password that you create as this will be used by Postfix to authenticate with the BT smarthost.

 The following steps have been tested on CentOS 7 and Ubuntu 14.04 LTS so they should be pretty portable.
 I will assume that you have Postfix installed on your system.
 If you need to install Postfix, Google it :blush: